 V.2.5.1 General

-To get an asserted identity signed the client sends an HTTP POST request towards the AS for signing containing a PASSporT SHAKEN object, specified in RFC 8588 [261]; a PASSporT rph object, specified in RFC 8443 [279]; a PASSporT sph object, specified in RFC 9027 [278]; or a PASSporT div object, specified in RFC 8946 [265].
-The received signingResponse contains for successful requests the signed Identity header field value in a JSON object.
+To construct a PASSporT SHAKEN object specified in RFC 8588 [261], a PASSporT rph object specified in RFC 8443 [279] and RFC 9027 [278], or a PASSporT div object, specified in RFC 8946 [265], the client sends an HTTP POST request to the AS for signing containing the SIP request information plus any additional claim information to be signed by the target PASSporT type.
+If the request was successfully processed, then the received signingResponse contains an Identity header field value populated with a signed PASSporT of the requested type along with the appropriate Identity header field parameters.

 Unsuccessful requests are responded with an HTTP 4xx or 5xx response.

 * * * Next Change * * * *